Emiliano Grillo Betting Profile: The Sentry - PGA TOUR

 Grillo's Best Finishes

-- Grillo participated in 33 tournaments last season, picking up one win with four top-five finishes and eight finishes in the top 10.
+- Grillo, who took part in 33 tournaments last season, secured one win with four top-five finishes and eight finishes in the top 10.

-- Last season Grillo's best performance came at the Charles Schwab Challenge, where he won the title with a score of -21.
+- Last season Grillo's best performance came at the Charles Schwab Challenge.
+He shot -21 and took home the title (his only win last season).

-- Grillo's 1275 points last season placed him 21st in the FedExCup standings.
+- With 1275 points last season, Grillo finished 21st in the FedExCup standings.

 Grillo's Strokes Gained Rankings